METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 3. Search for the variable innodb_buffer_pool_size and change is value to 512M
 4. If the variable does not exists add it following the steps below
   * Search for the section [mysqld]
-  * Add innodb_buffer_pool_size=512M as the first item in that section
+  * Add innodb_buffer_pool_size=512M as the first line in that section
 5. Save the file
 6. Restart your computer
-7. Run the following on the command prompt `mysql -u openmrs -p -e "SHOW GLOBAL VARIABLES LIKE 'innodb_buffer_pool_size'"`
+7. Run the following on the command prompt `mysql -u openmrs -p -e "SHOW GLOBAL VARIABLES LIKE 'innodb_buffer_pool_size'"` which will show
 8. Start the import again

 ### Common Troubleshooting Tips